 Dentistry can’t always be scheduled, sometimes the need for emergency dentistry services arise.
-When they do, we will work to restore your smile as quickly as possible so that you can put the pain and the injury behind you.
+When they do, our office has emergency dentists available to work on restoring your smile as quickly as possible so that you can put the pain and the injury behind you.

 Medical Emergencies in Dentistry